NIEM/NIEM.github.io/model/concepts/metadata/xml/index.md

 </nc:Metadata>
 ```

-## XML Schema example
+## Schema example

 This example shows a subset of metadata type `nc:MetadataType` and metadata element `nc:Metadata` in NIEM Core 4.0:

+{: .note}
 - The metadata type extends `structures:MetadataType`.
-- The metadata element defines applicability to types `structures:ObjectType` and `structures:AssociationType`.
-This enables applicability from any element with a type derived from either of these.
+- The metadata element defines an attribute to specify what types may reference this element.
+Specifying `structures:ObjectType` and `structures:AssociationType` enables applicability from any element with a type derived from either of these.

 ```xml
 <xs:schema>